 Five Chemicals Controlling Termites

-You can hardly do a termite control on your own, ridding a home of these insects requires special skills and equipment.
+You can hardly do a termite control on your own, ridding a home of these insects requires special skills and equipment and you should contact an expert.
 Knowledge of construction could help identify what the critical areas where termites are likely to enter.
 Termites usually live in places where they can hide and are hard to access.
 To eliminate them you must be in contact with chemicals, and if you do not know how to use them or do not have the necessary accessories, you could be at risk.
 All pesticides can be toxic to humans if sufficient amounts are absorbed through the skin, inhaled or swallowed, and some can also be moderately irritating to the skin and eyes.

 Arsenic trioxide: Also known as Arsenious Oxide and White Arsenic, is just one of many arsenial compounds used in pest control and other industries.
 Instead of termite control, this is used in timber preservation, as herbicides, and as a chemotherapy drug too!